ckishel/homework4_web_api_code_quiz/README.md

 ## Mock-Up

 A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.
-My resulting homework submission is a bit more simplistic, with an interactive coding quiz, without the ability to save a high score or a timer.
-It is dynamic and has sections that respond dynamically to input.
-It is responsive to click events and and gets Element by ID.
-It does not have a timer or save the high score, but displays the functionality of a quiz application using javascript.

 This shows the quiz start.